solodev/cloud-documentation/src/pages/Sites/Add Site/index.md

 # Add Site

-Adding a site is a simple process, and can be completed in minutes by following the steps below.
+Adding a site is a simple process and can be completed in minutes by following the steps below.

 <img src="../../../images/addsite.jpg" alt="addsite" style="width: 100%; display: block"></a>